apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 ### WKURLSchemeTask Hook

-The [WKURLSchemeTask](https://developer.apple.com/documentation/webkit/wkurlschemetask) is an interface Cordovas main WKWebView uses to load files from your apps bundle.
+The [WKURLSchemeTask](https://developer.apple.com/documentation/webkit/wkurlschemetask) is an interface Cordova's main WKWebView uses to load files from your app's bundle.
 You can create your own custom schemes or custom loading code for the webview by implementing the `- (BOOL) overrideSchemeTask: (id <WKURLSchemeTask>)urlSchemeTask` method in a plugin.

 ## Threading